 In fact, there are many kinds of Christianity.
-There are several kinds of Protestants, and these different types of Protestants have disagreements about some of their teachings.
+There are several kinds of Protestants, and these different types of Protestants do not always agree with each other.
 There are various branches of Eastern Orthodoxy.
-These are Christians who are not Catholic, but they are very similar to Catholics in many of their beliefs.
 Generally speaking, Catholics and Orthodox have more in common than Catholics and Protestants do.
 Finally, there are Catholics.
 You are probably familiar with Roman Catholics but there are also Eastern Catholics.
 There are several types of Eastern Catholicism, and they are very similar to Eastern Orthodoxy but they are in communion with the Pope.

 Scripture and Tradition

 Catholics and Protestants both believe that the Bible is the word of God.
 Protestants believe that the Bible is the only source of revelation about faith and morals.
 This is called sola scriptura, meaning “Scripture alone.”
 Catholics, on the other hand, believe that God’s revelation comes to us in two ways: Sacred Scripture and Sacred Tradition.
 Therefore, Catholics believe that the Church has the authority to interpret Scripture and to decide when an interpretation of Scripture is false.
 For Protestants, on the other hand, what their pastors or Church leaders say is a valuable source of guidance and can be a lens through which to look at Scripture, but these sources do not have the same authority for Protestants that the Catholic Church has for Catholics.